Aisha Buhari: Controversies

 In October 2019, Fatima Daura, the daughter of the newspaper editor Mamman Daura, accused Aisha of verbally abusing her and attacking her family.
 Fatima recorded a video of Aisha ranting inside the presidential villa in Abuja and submitted the video to the press.
 Fatima Daura said she recorded the video because no one would have believed her if she made those claims without evidence.
 Aisha Buhari confirmed she was the one in the video and alleged that Fatima Daura had mocked her while recording her.
 Aisha later apologized in a statement through her spokesman.
 She explained that she was angry because Mamman Daura and his family denied her access to some parts of the presidential villa after President Buhari ordered Mamman Daura and his family out of the villa.

 In the early months of 2022, Nigerian university student Aminu Adamu Mohammed posted on the social media platform Twitter, mentioning Aisha in a tweet in what can be interpreted as a defamatory manner.
 There were mixed reports from media outlets reporting that Aminu had commented under a photo that Aisha was simply fat in appearance.
-But roughly translated into English from a court transcription of the Hausa phrase Aminu tweeted, "Mama is feeding fat on poor people’s money.", implying that Aisha has been embezzling government funds.
+But roughly translated into English from a court transcription of the Hausa phrase Aminu tweeted, "Mama is feeding fat on poor people's money.", implying that Aisha has been embezzling government funds.
 Aminu was formally charged and arrested 5 months later in mid-November 2022.
 The charges included cybercrime, cybersquatting, computer-related forgery, conspiracy, and criminal breach of trust.
 This has led to many activist groups, Amnesty International, the National Association of Nigerian students, and citizens calling out the Nigerian government to release Aminu due to the violation of human rights regarding free speech and the reported torture Aminu endured during his time in captivity.
-After national and international backlash regarding the incident, on the 2nd of December 2022 all charges were dropped after the withdrawal of the initial complaint from Aisha.
+After national and international backlash regarding the incident, on 2 December 2022 all charges were dropped after the withdrawal of the initial complaint from Aisha.